-SRST initiates software reset, which performs the RAM reboot routine.
+SRST - The Software Reset bit initiates software reset, which performs the RAM reboot routine.
 This bit will remain 1 until the RAM reboot routine is finished.

-'''
+Please refer to Technical Note TN021 Power-On Procedure for more information on software reset.

-SRST = 0 - no action
+$SRST = 0 - no \ action$

-'''